-The first adulticide (drug to kill the adult heartworms) for dogs that was developed was thiacetarsamide sodium (Caparsolate ), which contained arsenic.
+The first adulticide (a drug to kill the adult heartworms) for dogs that were developed was thiacetarsamide sodium (Caparsolate ), which contained arsenic.
 It was given in the vein through a catheter.
-If any drug got outside of the vein, severe tissue damage was possible.
+If any drug got outside of the vein, severe tissue damage as possible.
 Some animals became quite ill from this drug, and therapy sometimes had to be stopped.
-Almost all animals had to be hospitalized for the several days of treatment.
+Almost all animals had to be hospitalized for several days of treatment.

 Melarsomine (Immiticide ), the medication currently used to treat heartworm infection, also contains arsenic.
 It is given by injection deep in the muscles of the back instead of intravenously.
 It is less likely to cause side effects than thiacetarsamide and is more effective.

 The treatment protocol depends on the severity of the infection.
 In less severe cases, the dog may be treated for two months with a heartworm preventive to kill any migrating heartworm larvae.
 Then an injection of melarsomine is given to kill the adult heartworms.
 Four weeks later, the dog is treated with two more injections of the adulticide.
 Six months after the treatment, the dog should be tested for heartworms using the antigen test.
 Some animals may need to undergo a second round of injections if repeat antigen tests remain positive.
 It is recommended that dogs remain on a monthly heartworm preventive during the treatment.
 In severe cases, it may be necessary to use the adulticide before the four months of heartworm prevention are given.